google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/cache-and-return-requests.markdown

   - mattgaunt
 ---

-Now that you've installed a service worker, you probably want to return one of your cached responses right?
+<p class="intro">Now that you've installed a service worker, you probably want to
+  return one of your cached responses right?</p>

 After a service worker is installed and the user navigates to a different page or refreshes, the service worker will begin to receive fetch events, an example